 Along-side other like minded people, you will learn how to cope with the pain of loss and eventually re-engage with the "new normal" of life after loss.
 Mindfully attending to your loss is not about denying your pain.
 It is an opportunity to create the space in your heart and life to be present and nurture yourself no matter what arises.

-Learn How Meditation Can Help With Grief - At Your Own Pace
+Experience How Meditation for Grief Can Help Reduce Your Suffering - At Your Own Pace

 Share Your Experience With Others, And Receive Support from Heather, In The Meditation for Grief Community Forum

 No Experience Necessary